ac080/resumeWebsite/content/authors/admin/_index.md

     - SMU Ellipsis<br>
        Ellipsis is the students’ representative body of the School of Computing and Information Systems (SCIS) at SMU<br><br>
         Role: Public Relations Director (Dec 2023 - Present)<br>
-        Maintain relations with long term sponsors and the brand image of Ellipsis.
-Lias with companies to ensure
+        Maintain relations with long term sponsors and the brand image of Ellipsis.<br>

-        Role: Welfare Executive (Dec 2022 - Nov 2023)<br>
+        <br>Role: Welfare Executive (Dec 2022 - Nov 2023)<br>

+        I had to source for external vendors to sponsor or collaborate with us.
+Additionally, I was in charged of planning the Finals Welfare Drive.
+During my time in this role, I worked in a team of 5 to manage 43 Exco members and execute 4 welfare drives for a total of 1500 students.
+Moreover, I successfully sourced and secured 4 sponsorships.<br>

+    - SMU Muay Thai (Aug 2022 - April 2023)<br>
+    Member<br>

 - area: General Certificate of Education Advanced Level